DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Ideas for my note-taking workflow ¶.md

 ### Filenaming and directory structure

-I’m still not decided on a filenaming convention.
+I'm still not decided on a filenaming convention.

 Timestamps at the end of a filename would offer some robustness to recover from broken links.
 They would be fully robust if I would rewrite all tools to only use the timestamp.
 The clear downside is that filenames are in themselves harder to read.

 - I still rely too much on directory structure.
-I should flatten the entire directory and instead rely on index pages in the Zettelkasten if I for example want to collect “Philosophy” notes.
+I should flatten the entire directory and instead rely on index pages in the Zettelkasten if I for example want to collect "Philosophy" notes.

 If I ever write all of this into some Vim plugin (kuch learn Vimscript first kuch), I should make clear this plugin is *opiniated*.

 ### Linking

-- Link format: see above for “Issues with linking to line numbers”
+- Link format: see above for "Issues with linking to line numbers"
 - Everything is searchable.
 A great secondary use for searching (i.e. grepping) is actually finding old notes to link to
-	- Case study: I encountered the “Collingridge dilemma” in a lecture slide and vaguely recalled I had seen it before.
+	- Case study: I encountered the "Collingridge dilemma" in a lecture slide and vaguely recalled I had seen it before.
 I grepped for Collingridge and found the reference in notes about an academic article.
 		- Because the Collingridge dilemma now occurs in multiple places, I create a new Zettel for this idea
 		- I link from the lecture notes and from the article (which I just found) to the new Zettel.
 		- When running backlinks, the Zettel now contains links to all notes that refer to the Collingridge dilemma